London is my second home city. You’ll always find something going on, and an electric atmosphere whatever time of the year.

 Autumn’s a particularly good time to see the city by foot.
 It’s light and mild enough to enjoy the outdoors before winter arrives.

-Albert Embankment to London Bridge
+1. Albert Embankment to London Bridge

 A short crossing from Vauxhall tube station is the Albert Embankment.
 It’s easy to spot as you’ll see the famous MI6 (British intelligence) building.

 While the start may not be much to look at, the walk gets interesting once you hit the river.
 It’s a perfect start for anyone new to London, as you’ll come across the Houses of Parliament, Big Ben, and the London Eye.

 The path is pretty serene, until you hit the tourist spots of the South Bank in Waterloo.
 Be sure to pay a visit to the food market a few steps down from the Royal Festival Hall.

-Liverpool Street to Old Street
+2. Liverpool Street to Old Street

-Liverpool Street and the surrounding area make up the financial hub of the city and also introduces you to the hipster Hackney/Shoreditch area.
+Liverpool Street and the surrounding area make up the financial hub of the city.
+It also introduces you to the hipster Hackney/Shoreditch area of East London.

 You’ll experience a swift change of ambience as you walk from Liverpool Street to the more tranquil streets behind.

-Themed London walks
+3. Themed London walks

-The obligatory park
+4. The obligatory park

-It’d be a real waste to visit London and not visit one of the many glorious parks around the city.
+It’d be a real shame to visit London and not visit one of the many glorious parks around the city.
 Parks under the Royal Parks title include Hyde Park, Regents Park and Green Park.

 Many parks also have a ton of events happening, so check the website before planning your visit.
-You may just get lucky and see something along with the park.
+You just might get lucky and double up your visit with a cool event.

-High Street Kensington to Knightsbridge
+5. High Street Kensington to Knightsbridge

 Starting at the east end of High Street Kensington, the walk to Knightsbridge gives you an elegant glimpse of the city.

 Take in the sights of the Albert Memorial in Hyde Park, and admire the architectural beauty of the Royal Albert Hall across the road.

 The tea takes place everyday from 3 to 6pm, and it’s advisable to make a booking before going.